xXleowXx/gitlab-charts/doc/installation/resources.md

 ## Static IP

+**If you used the default bootstrap install script to setup your cluster, the script will have output your static IP address when it completed.
+Skip the rest of this section and use that IP address to configure DNS in the next seciton.**

 External IP for ingress is required so that your cluster can be reachable.
 The external IP needs to be regional and in the same region as the cluster itself

 > A global IP or an IP outside the region will not work.